yochaigal/cairn/wip/2e/site-builder.md

 # Site Builder

-## Prospectus
+## Overview

-I'd like to build a procedure wherein the Warden can create a world bit by bit, using region by region, adventure site by adventure site.
-First we'll define the realm's overall terrain and themes, then we'll "zoom in" to a particular chunk (a "region") and build from there.
-I'm looking at terms like "realm" or "domain" or "principality" for the larger context.
+The following procedure should provide a means for the Warden to create a game setting bit by bit, region by region, adventure site by adventure site.
+First we'll define the realm's terrain and theme, then we'll divide up the map into regions, and finally we'll stock each region with interesting things for the player characters to do.

 ## The Realm

 The unique combination of terrain, political boundaries, and people in a particular place is called a **Realm**.
 This term can also refer to the overall "theme" of your setting, as well as the sorts of adventures the player characters will get up to.

+### Materials Required

+- At least one sheet of paper.
+Letter/A4 is OK, but the larger the better.
+- Pencils and erasers.
+- At least one d6 and one d20, but 6d6 and 2d20 would be ideal.

-### Geography
+### Topography

 Roll on the [Terrain](#terrain) table below to determine the dominant terrain, as well as one interesting feature common to the realm.
 This terrain will be the "default" terrain of your realm.